By Lars Ivar Henriksen

 This time around New Balance has taken some inspiration from both old and new and made a daily trainer that completely shakes up the formula and brings light and springy to the stability market.

 No more 4mm heel drop, they have now taken inspiration from the New Balance 1080v11 with an 8mm drop.
-Frankly, there are a lot of inspiration taken from the extremely popular New Balance 1080v11, and that’s a very good thing!
+Frankly, there is a lot of inspiration taken from the extremely popular New Balance 1080v11, and that’s a very good thing!

 The old and the new in perfect harmony

 Just like the 1080v11, the Vongo 5 has gotten a nice new and flexible Hypoknit upper.
 It has added support around the midfoot and a heel counter that is a bit more structured similarly to the More v3.

 It has some amount of padding around the heel collar, a semi-thick tongue that makes for a very comfortable fit around the midfoot, and a nice, roomy and stretchy toe box to give those toes some wiggle room.

 New Balance Vongo V5 is one of the best shoes I have ever had on.
 It follows and hugs my foot and blends the new stretchy materials with what we know works from earlier models.
 There are no compromises here, it just works!